Adrian Damman: Diplomacy and community in Scotland

 An account of royal expenses made around November 1588 includes a payment of £266 Scots to "Adriane Dammane and some workmen Flemings".
 Damman wrote a poem De Introitu describing the royal entry and coronation of Anne of Denmark in June 1590, and corresponded with Justus Lipsius.
 Lipsius was rector of Leiden University where Damman had lectured on Aristotle's Politics.

 In May 1591 (or 1592) a German aristocrat Johann Peter Hainzel von Degerstein and his tutor Casper Waser came to Scotland during a tour.
 They met Thomas Seggate or Seget (a former student of Lipsius) and Damman at Edinburgh University, and Waser wrote to Damman from Ayr a few weeks later mentioning Damman's work on a translation of Guillaume de Salluste Du Bartas's Creation.
 Damman published the translation in 1600 and included the letter.

 In June 1592, the Parliament of Scotland created a new office, the Master of Metals to be in charge of mines and refining, and John Lindsay of Menmuir was appointed.
 Pressure was exerted on a prospector, Eustachius Roche, to resign his rights.
-Information damaging his reputation was collected from the Dutch Republic and Flanders by the means of the Adrian Damman and a Scottish merchant in Antwerp, Jacob Barron (who was involved in lead mining in Scotland, and it was said that Eustachius was of "evil fame".
+Information damaging his reputation was collected from the Dutch Republic and Flanders by the means of the Adrian Damman, Robert Denniston, and a Scottish merchant in Antwerp, Jacob Barron (who was involved in lead mining in Scotland, and it was said that Eustachius was of "evil fame".